devanshhub/js-hindi/README.md

-# js-hindi
+# js-tutorial
-A code repository for javascript in hindi
+A code repository for javascript